A Guide to Jewish Funeral Traditions: Honoring Our Loved Ones

 The Chevra Kadisha, or "Sacred Society," is a group entrusted with preparing the body for burial.
 They perform the taharah, a ritual purification, in which the body is gently washed and dressed in simple white shrouds (tachrichim).
 This is considered an act of great spiritual courage and love.

 Historically, death was seen as something fearful and even contagious.
-Members of the Chevra Kadisha take on the sacred responsibility of caring for the deceased despite those fears, affirming that the dignity of the dead outweighs fear of death itself.
+Members of the Chevra Kadisha take on the sacred responsibility of caring for the deceased despite those fears, affirming that the dignity of the dead outweighs the fear of death itself.

 The Importance of Immediate Burial